-Remote Testimony: Although testimony provided in person before a Hearing Panel is preferred, parties and witnesses to ethics hearings may be permitted to participate in hearings by teleconference or video conference at the discretion of the Hearing Panel Chair.
-(Adopted 11/15)
+Remote Testimony: Hearings may be held in person, virtually, or a combination thereof.
+If the hearing is in person, testimony provided in the physical presence of the Hearing Panel is preferred, however, parties and witnesses to ethics hearings may be permitted to participate virtually in hearings at the discretion of the Hearing Panel Chair.
+Associations may, at their sole discretion, hold hearings where all parties must participate virtually.
+(Revised 11/21)

-determines that denying the continuance would deny the requestor a fair hearing.
+Postponement of hearing: Postponement may be granted if there are extenuating circumstances.
+Parties' requests for continuances shall only be granted when all parties mutually agree to a subsequent specified date, or when the hearing panel chair determines that denying the continuance would deny the requestor a fair hearing.
 Requests for postponement must be made in writing.
 Permission can be given by the Chairperson.
 All parties shall be advised of the date of the rescheduled hearing.
 (Revised 11/14)

-Recording the hearing: The Board shall have a court reporter present at the hearing or shall record the proceeding.
-Any party may, at the Board's discretion, record the proceeding or utilize a court reporter at their own expense.
+Recording the hearing: The Association shall have a court reporter present at the hearing or shall record the proceeding.
+Any party may, at the Association's discretion, record the proceeding or utilize a court reporter at their own expense.
 If a party utilizes a court reporter and orders a transcript, a copy of the transcription shall be made at the party's expense and presented to the Professional Standards Administrator.
-If the Board utilizes a court reporter in lieu of recording, the parties may not be prohibited from making their own recording.
+If the Association utilizes a court reporter in lieu of recording, the parties may not be prohibited from making their own recording.
 Videotaping is not permitted except with the advance express consent of the parties and the panelists.
+Any and all recording should be conducted in accordance with state law.
 Copies of any recording or transcription are to be used only for the purpose of appeals or procedural reviews.
-Appeals and limited procedural reviews shall not be recorded by the Board or the parties.
-(Revised 5/16)
+Appeals and limited procedural reviews shall not be recorded by the Association or the parties.
+(Revised 11/21)